 Historically, the floating interest rates of certain Loans and CLO securities in which the Company invests in have been based on LIBOR.
-However, on 5 March 2021 the LIBOR administrator, ICE Benchmark Administration ("IBA"), publicly announced that the Overnight and 1, 3, 6 and 12 Month USD LIBOR settings (the most widely used USD LIBOR tenors) will cease publication on 30 June 2023.
-All other LIBOR setting publications ceased on 31 December 2021.
-On 29 July 2021, the Alternative Reference Rates Committee ("ARRC") formally recommended the forward-looking Secured Overnight Financing Rate ("SOFR") as a replacement rate for LIBOR which has been widely adopted by market participants.
+However, on 5 March 2021 the LIBOR administrator, ICE Benchmark Administration ("IBA"), publicly announced that all LIBOR settings will cease publication on 30 June 2023.
+The Secured Overnight Financing Rate ("SOFR") was formally recommended as a replacement rate for LIBOR by the Alternative Reference Rates Committee ("ARRC") on 29 July 2021 and has been widely adopted by market participants.
+Accordingly, the Investment Manager has addressed LIBOR replacement language within the organisational documents of each Marble Point CLO.

-Loans and CLO securities in which the Company invests are expected to gradually amend their floating interest rates to SOFR once the majority of loans in their portfolios pay interest using SOFR.
-SOFR is determined using the cost of borrowings securitised by US Treasury securities, therefore is considered to be a risk-free rate, while LIBOR includes the credit risk of borrowing from a bank and is typically higher than SOFR.
+Loans and CLO securities in which the Company invests have gradually amended their floating interest rates to SOFR.
+SOFR is determined using the cost of borrowings securitised by US Treasury securities, while LIBOR includes the credit risk of borrowing from a bank and is typically higher than SOFR.
 To the extent that any replacement floating interest rate, such as SOFR, utilised for the collateral pool of Loans differs from that utilised for debt of the CLO that holds those Loans, the CLO may experience an interest rate mismatch between its assets and liabilities which may lower investment distributions to the Company resulting in an adverse impact to net investment income and portfolio returns.